-At Muir Wood, we believe that active participation in 12-step communities while in treatment is critical for young men’s long-term sobriety.
-This participation provides your son:
+At Muir Wood, we believe that active participation in 12-step communities while in treatment is critical for a teen’s long-term sobriety.
+This participation provides your child:

 - Positive reinforcement from other teens who are choosing a life of recovery